raste/developer-test/ApproachCommentsAndImprovements README.md

 - Add paging on the offers page
 - Add filters for showing only accepted/rejected/pending orders
 - Update properties page to show when offer has been made on property so that the buyer doesn't get confused (by adding duplicate)
-- Add indication on home page or menu when offer was accepted
 - Show some indication if someone has made better offer, that would promote bidding competition between buyers

 # Objective 2 - Buyer can book appointment